 - TOLATA claims by both beneficiaries and trustees, including claims for occupation rent.

 - Commercial property claims involving service charge disputes and breach of covenants; James is regularly instructed on behalf of one of Britain’s largest breweries to deal with the landlord and tenant issues arising from the 1000+ pubs they own.

-- Numerous residential property claims, variously involving: complex offshore ownership arrangements, TOLATA disputes, disrepair, unlawful eviction, rent arrears and conversion.
+- Residential property claims, variously involving: complex offshore ownership arrangements, disrepair, unlawful eviction, rent arrears and conversion.

 - Advising and acting in possession claims against both tenants and licensees, including tenants of charitable trusts and licensees of Almhouse charities.

 “James is always happy to pick up the phone and goes above and beyond with both his instructing solicitors and clients.
 He is very down to earth with clients who, without exception, always love him and feel reassured by his presence.
 James is excellent on his feet and can always be relied on at a mediation to get the best possible result for the client.
 James is incredibly knowledgeable and his written work is always excellent.”

 “James is clear and concise in his advice, giving good guidance and direction.
 He has an excellent manner with clients and very responsive.”

 ‘Has an excellent bedside manner with clients.
 His research and advice is spot on.
 He is a safe pair of hands.
 He will always go the extra mile.’